agnes-zdonek/Transaction-Hub/README.md

 # Transaction Hub
-Transaction Hub is a Java Spring Boot application designed to manage transactions efficiently in a centralized manner.
+Transaction Hub is an application designed to manage transactions, and their owners, securely in a centralized manner.

 ## Table of Contents